-- School blouse plain white, should be recently pressed or ironed (Year 12 & 13: Blue) - Skirt beige, school issue (Year 12 & 13: Blue) - Pullover only the school pullover may be worn (Year 12 & 13: Blue) - Fleece only the school fleece may be worn - Socks plain white - Shoes clean and polished black leather (no suede, trainers/sports shoes or thick soles max 2cm) - Hair should be neat, clean and of a natural colour - Make-up and/or nail varnish are not allowed - Jewellery: small items will be allowed within reason - The Key Stage Coordinators will decide whether what you are wearing is within the spirit of the rules.
-As a rule of thumb: one pair of plain earrings or studs; one plain ring; one plain necklace; bracelet/friendship bands within reason; no tattoos or body piercing. - In winter black tights and a black T-shirt
+- School blouse plain white, should be recently pressed or ironed (Year 12 & 13: Blue) - Skirt beige, school issue (Year 12 & 13: Blue) and/ or trousers - Pullover only the school pullover may be worn (Year 12 & 13: Blue) - Fleece only the school fleece may be worn - Socks plain black/ white - Shoes clean and polished black leather (no suede, trainers/sports shoes or thick soles max 2cm) - Hair should be neat, clean and of a natural colour - Make-up and/or nail varnish are not allowed - Jewellery: small items are permitted at the discretion of the Head of Year. - The Head of Year will decide whether what you are wearing is within the spirit of the rules.
+For Guidance One single or pair of stud earrings, a ring and a small necklace are allowed.
+Please note, hoop or dangle earrings are not permitted for health and safety reasons. bracelet/friendship bands within reason; no tattoos or body piercing. - In winter black/ white tights and a black T-shirt underneath the uniform.